kopia/kopia/site/content/docs/Reference/Command-Line/_index.md

 For each repository connection, Kopia maintains a configuration file and local cache:

-By default the configuration file is located in your home directory under:
+By default, the configuration file is located in your home directory under:

 * `%APPDATA%\kopia\repository.config` on Windows
 * `$HOME/Library/Application Support/kopia/repository.config` on macOS